shannaurelle/cognizance/README.md

 ## Contributing ##

 If you want to add a new feature, send your new feature to a new branch and send a pull request.
 The label mergeable feature should appear if it is ready to merge with the master branch.
+The maintainer / collaborator should place the label, and the feature will soon be merged!